JasonJWilliamsNY/purple_line_dev_doc/step7.rst

   **Sample IDs**

-  For the sample IDs, there are some simple rules so that QIIME 2 does not flag an error:
+  For the sample IDs, there are some simple rules to comply with QIIME 2
+  requirments:

       - IDs may consist of any Unicode characters, with the exception that IDs must not start with the pound sign (#), as those rows would be